-The halides are a group of inorganic compounds that result when any of the halogens combine with a metallic element.
+The Halides are a group of Inorganic Compounds that result when any of the Halogens combine with a metallic Element.

-They represent the seventeenth family of the Periodic Table.
-Halides are
+They represent the 17th Family of the Periodic Table.